dotnet/designs/accepted/2020/workloads/workload-resolvers.md

 When the VS project system loads a project, it should check the evaluation result for `MissingWorkloadPack` items.
 If there are any, then it should raise the VS event to veto the project load and trigger the in-product acquisition experience for those workloads.

 In the same way that the SDK error generation does, the project system should map from the missing workload packs to the missing workloads via the workload manifests.
 Additionally, it will need to map from the workload IDs that the .NET SDK uses to the right IDs that VS will use to install the workloads.
-That mapping should either be defined in the workload manifest or in another file that is part of the same packgae.
+That mapping should either be defined in the workload manifest or in another file that is part of the same package.

 QUESTION: Will it be OK to put this mapping of .NET workload IDs to VS workload/component IDs in the workload manifest packages?
 Or do we need to supply it some other way?